MerrimanInd/drawpyo/docs/diagram_types/tree_diagrams.md

 # Tree Diagrams

 These very useful diagram types are why drawpyo was written initially!
-The TreeDiagram module allows the easy creation of heirarchical directed trees, managing the parent and children relationships, then providing a convenient auto layout function.
+The TreeDiagram module allows the easy creation of heirarchical directed trees, managing the tree parent and children relationships, then providing a convenient auto layout function.

 ## Create a Tree